TransmodelEcosystem/EUDIT/wiki/use-cases/EUDIT_UC1_Catalogue_consultation.md

 ### Part 1 — Use Case Overview

-* **Use Case ID & Name:** 6.5.2.1 — Choice of a solution by FARE PRODUCT catalogue consultation
+* **Use Case ID & Name:** EUDIT UC1 — Choice of a solution by FARE PRODUCT catalogue consultation
 * **Goal (Objective):** Enable the Transport Customer to select the most suitable fare solution by consulting the Fare Product catalogue and providing the information required to determine the best offer (product, package, price and guarantees).
 * **Scope:** Offer discovery / catalogue consultation (Fare Product catalogue)
 * **Level:** User-goal